How To Celebrate St. Patrick's Day In DC

 #3 Enjoy Live Music: Established in 1974, The Dubliner is as true to its name as a bar can get.
 The beloved abode has become a Capitol Hill institution, modeling itself after authentic Dublin pubs and still standing strong as one of the nation’s great Guinness purveyors.
 The Dubliner also serves up its own special brand of Irish whiskey to go along with culinary classics, such as Irish beef stew and fish ‘n’ chips!

-#4 Head To Ireland At The Wharf: On the day before St. Patrick’s Day, all of The Wharf transforms into an Irish wonderland.
+#4 Head To Ireland At The Wharf: On the Sunday before St. Patrick’s Day, all of The Wharf transforms into an Irish wonderland.
 Kirwan’s is of course at the center of the festivities, which are free to attend.
-The waterfront will come to life with an Irish festival featuring ample Guinness and Jameson, as well as live bands, Irish dancing, and even live rugby on The Wharf’s big screen.
+The waterfront will come to life with a festival featuring live Irish music, Irish dancers, and more in partnership with Kirwan’s on the Wharf, Jameson, Miller High Life, and Guinness.

 Thinking about making a move?
 We’d be happy to help!
 Give us a call at 202.280.2060 or email us directly at jsmira@jennsmira.com.